 Fall is everywhere in my home, but one of my favorite places is the way we greet friends and family with a good ol’ southern welcome!

-You loyal readers of MM’s will know that I will make just about anything out of re-purposed fence boards!
+From Tim: You loyal readers of MM’s will know that I will make just about anything out of re-purposed fence boards!
 It is a completely free resource if you just keep your eyes open while driving around.
 Folks are always more than willing to let a pile of wood disappear from the yard.

 One thing I have noticed is that it is important to stage the wood in various degrees of readiness.
 Some of mine is an actual fence in our backyard, but it’s just leaning on another wire fence – that’s in the weathering stage.
 Another stack has been de-constructed and the nails have been removed – this is the almost ready stage.
 The last pile is inside the workshop, dry and ready to go.

 You’ll notice that the wood is pretty green looking in the picture below.
 That’s not new wood, it has just weathered that way.
 Sometimes I’ll pressure wash or even sand the raw slats, depending on how the wood will be finished.
 For this pumpkin project, a light over-spray with spray paint was coming so the green tint was not an issue.

 The real appeal of this material is its raw, naked beauty.
 To take advantage of that, I typically let the project take on an intentionally distressed, imperfect feel.

 For these pumpkins, I chose not to use a perfectly symmetrical pattern traced on the wood and then cut out.
 I first determined the length for the widest middle piece, then backed off each direction roughly two inches with each slat.
 The ends were cut with a chop saw and then rounded with a jig saw.